PTRD-41: History

-In 1939, in its invasion of Poland the USSR captured several hundred Polish Model 35 anti-tank rifles, which had proved effective against the German invasion of Poland from the West.
-Vasily Degtyaryov copied its lock and several features of the German Panzerbüchse 38 when hasty construction of an anti-tank rifle was ordered in July 1941.
+In 1939, during the Soviet invasion of Poland, the USSR captured several hundred Polish kb ppanc wz.
+35 anti-tank rifles, which had proved effective against German tanks during the September Campaign.
+A Russian engineer Vasily Degtyaryov copied its lock and several features of the German Panzerbüchse 38 when hasty construction of an anti-tank rifle was ordered in July 1941.